sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/managing_contact_list.md

 **Remove Toxic and Role Email Addresses**
 Find email addresses that are commonly used as spam traps or used to determine if you are sending spam.
 This means all role addresses (info@, sales@, help@, etc.) as well as common spam trap names (junk@, test@, asdf@, spam@, etc.).

-Role Addresses email addresses are those that represent either a group of people within a company or the entire organization itself.
-These addresses are generally designed with a specific function in mind and are only intended to receive messages pertaining to that particular function.
-The majority of role addresses notify multiple people at once, and the person(s) in charge of monitoring these email accounts can change unexpectedly.

-When someone signs up to receive emails at a role address they are also signing up everyone else with access to that address, so the chances of your messages being marked as spam rise significantly.

 **Implement a Sunset Policy**
 Making sure that you are continually reducing frequency and removing those addresses that are not engaging with your emails is critical to getting to, and staying in the inbox.
 We typically suggest removing addresses from your list who haven’t clicked/opened an email from you in the past 3-6 months.
 The sunset period can vary depending on your specific content and sending cadence.